-Keep in mind that every page or post can have its own call to action.
-What’s the desired action you want them to take?
+Remember that every page or post can have its call to action.
+So what’s the desired action you want them to take?

 Depending on your business, this could take on multiple forms.

-- You could ask them to share your blog post out on social media.
-This creates social signals for you.
+- You could ask them to share your blog post on social media.
+Again, this creates social signals for you.

-- If they like your content enough you could ask them to link to your content from their own website.
-This creates a back link to your site from theirs.
+- If they like your content enough, you could ask them to link to your content from their website.
+This creates a backlink to your site from theirs.

-- Ask them to sign up for a special offer you have or an ethical bribe you’ve put together.
-By getting them to sign up for something you now can have them on your mailing list and you now have a prospect to market to.
+- Ask them to sign up for a special offer or an ethical bribe you’ve put together.
+By getting them to sign up for something, you now can have visitors on your mailing list, and you now have a prospect to market to.

 There are so many different metrics you can measure.
-I know the ultimate measure for many of the businesses out there is “is your phone ringing?”
+I know the ultimate measure for many businesses is, “is your phone ringing?”

 So to review, Attract, Engagement and Results.
 Those are the three big things that I know as a business owner, you need to be concerned with.